websanco/liferay-learn/docs/analytics-cloud/latest/en/people/segments/segments.md

 ## Distribution Tab

-The Distribution tab breaks down the Segment by a demographic property.
+The Distribution tab breaks down the Segment by an individual attribute.

 For example, select a property such as Job Title to dissect your Segment further.
 A bar chart appears, displaying a distribution of the Segment member population by Job Title.
 As a marketer, you could use this information to identify a subset of the Segment to focus a marketing campaign on.